wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-2.md

 ## Site Overview

-The final constraints to consider are related the actual physical properties of the itself.
+The final constraints to consider are related to the actual physical properties of the itself.
 This briefly covered in the [first post](https://www.deplantuhman.com/posts/permaculture-backyard-transformation-part-1/) in this series.